 WHILE more and more textual information is available online, effective retrieval is difficult without good indexing and summarization of document content.
 Document categorization is one solution to this problem.
-In recent years a growing number of categorization methods and machine learning techniques have been developed and applied in different contexts.
+In recent years a growing number of categorization methods and machine learning techniques have been developed and were applied in different contexts.

 Documents are typically represented as vectors in a features space.
 Each word in the vocabulary is represented as a separate dimension.
 The number of occurrences of a word in a document represents the value of the corresponding component in the document's vector.
 This document representation results in a huge dimensionality of the feature space, which poses a major problem to text categorization.
-The native feature space consists of the unique terms that occur into the documents, which can be tens or hundreds of thousands of terms for even a moderate-sized text collection.
 Due to the large dimensionality, much time and memory are needed for training a classifier on a large collection of documents.
-For this reason we explore various methods to
+For this reason we explore various methods to reduce the feature space and thus the response time.
+As we'll show the categorization results are better when we work with a smaller optimized dimension of the feature space.
+As the feature space grows, the accuracy of the classifier doesn't grow significantly; actually it even can decrease due to noisy vector elements [6].

-Manuscript received June 22, 2006.
+Manuscript received September 27, 2006.